PhD in French and Comparative Literature, degree requirements

 Students are awarded the MPhil degree upon completion of six Residence Units and all departmental requirements for the PhD except the dissertation.

 The requirements for the MPhil in French with a Concentration in Comparative Literature and Society are the completion of five classes in the Department of French beyond the MA, an “explication de texte” and an oral examination.
 Please keep in mind that these are required in addition to the requirements from ICLS (for ICLS course and language requirements, consult the ICLS website).

-Students must complete the requirements for and apply for the MPhil degree in French with a Concentration in Comparative Literature and Society by the end of the eighth semester.
+Students must complete the requirements for the MPhil degree in French with a Concentration in Comparative Literature and Society and defend their dissertation prospectus (see below) by the end of the eighth semester.

 - Practicum in French Language Pedagogy